pretix/pretix-docs/docs/guides/two-factor-authentication.md

 This article explains the advantages of 2FA and how to set it up for your pretix user account.

+## Background information

+Depending on your usage of pretix and permission settings, your user account can grant access to a lot of sensitive information.
+This sensitive information can include, for example, company secrets, payment history, and your customer's contact data.

+A strong password offers a good baseline level of security.
+But potential malicious actors can breach passwords through malware, social engineering, and other methods.

+A second factor for authentication makes such an attack significantly more difficult.
+An attacker would have to gain access to both your 2FA device and your account credentials.
+Detecting a breach of one security factor can give you enough time to change it before the attacker can also breach the other factor.

+We recommend setting up 2FA for all user account at your organization.
+Once you have done so, a malicious attack is almost impossible to succeed.

 ## Prerequisites

 Depending on the authentication method you intend to use, you need to have: